General Municipal Election 2021

 The 2021 Election is for a 4-year term.
 As a member of council, you will have the opportunity to significantly influence the future of your community.
 Your power as a member of council depends on your ability to persuade the other members of council to adopt your view.
 All decisions must be made at meetings, held in public, at which a quorum is present.

 Of course, the best way to understand the job of an elected official is to attend a council meeting, read a council agenda or council minutes.
 Talk to current or previous members of Council and talk to the Chief Administrative Officer, (CAO) Theresa Van Oort.
-This will help you in your decision to become a candidate, in your campaign, and assist you in assuming office.
+This will help you in your decision to become a candidate, how to run your campaign, and assist you in assuming office.
 Remember, once you are elected, you have a duty to your community.

 Information on Candidates

 The County will release names of candidates to the public in accordance with the Local Authorities Election Act (LAEA) s.
 27(10) which states: "within 48 hours of the close of nominations on nomination day, the returning officer shall post or cause to be posted at the local jurisdiction office the names of all candidates that have been nominated and the offices for which they were nominated."
 Nomination Day closes at 12pm noon on Monday, September 20th, 2021.